dpereira-lima/Python_lab/analise_dataset_average_car_prices/readme.txt

 Explanation in English

-This repository contains Python code for exploratory analysis and application of the Linear Regression algorithm on the dataset "Average car prices - Brazil", obtained from the Kaggle website.
+In this directory contains Python code for exploratory analysis and application of the Linear Regression algorithm on the dataset "Average car prices - Brazil", obtained from the Kaggle website.

 In this code I start by importing the Python language libraries and packages;
 I open the .csv file using resources from the Pandas package;